bcmertz/SWCD-Tools/README.md

 Quality of life tools to improve some out of the box geoprocessing tools

-### 1. Contour Area
+### 1. Contour Polygon

-Contour tool with ability to limit analysis to a given area
+Contour tool with ability to limit analysis to inside a given polygon

 <span>
 <img src="./assets/readme_examples/contour_before.png" alt="iamge showing aerial of farm field without contours" height="300"/>